GSA/search-gov-website/admin-center/content/collections.md

 ---

+***Pro Tip***

-***Did you know?*** You can set up a search box on your website that limits results to your collection.
+You can set up a search box on your website that limits results to your collection.

-1. Start with the standard form snippet on the [Code Snippets]({{ site.baseurl }}/manual/code.html) page under the Activate Search tab.
+1. Start with the standard form snippet on the [Code Snippets]({{ site.baseurl }}/admin-center/activate/code.html) page under the Activate Search tab.
 1. Change the form action from `action="https://search.usa.gov/search/"` to `action="https://search.usa.gov/search/docs"`.
 1. Add the following line to limit the results to your collection: `<input type="hidden" name="dc" value="###">`.